boazbk/crypto/lec_13_handshake.md

 * Private key (aka symmetric) encryption schemes - block ciphers and stream ciphers.

-* Private key (aka symmetric) message authentication codes and psedorandom functions.
+* Private key (aka symmetric) message authentication codes and pseudorandom functions.

 * Hash functions that are used both as ways to compress messages for authentication as well as key derivation and other tasks.